NVSL/CSE141pp-Tool-Moneta/moneta/tutorial/writeup.md

 For your final goal, you need to display only the writes and read-hits of `A`, `C` and `D`.
 For this task, you will need the **Accesses** and **Tags** section of the sidebar.

 First, zoom back out so that you can see all the vectors again.
-This can be done using the **Reset Zoom** button in the navbar.
+This can be done using the **Reset Zoom** button in the toolbar.

 In the **Tags**, you may have already noticed the checkboxes.
 These checkboxes allow you to choose whether the tag is displayed on the plot or not.
 Using these checkboxes, make it so that the plot only displays vectors/tags `A`, `C` and `D`.
 A few notes:
  * You should not need to touch `Stack` or `Heap` (if they appear) for this